SuryaTeja2121/Mini-Projects/Computational Engineering Mechanics/Free Body Diagrams in Fusion 360/README.md

-### This Inventor Fusion file consists of a breif analysis of all the free bofy diagrams of each and every link of the planar mechanism
+### This Inventor Fusion file consists of a breif analysis of all the free body diagrams of each and every link of the planar mechanism